freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/1-textures.md

 ![Wood Mask (separated)](illustrator-wood-mask-separated.png)

-Export this as **black on white** PNG: Hide *plywood* and fill *wood* black.
+Export this as a **black on white** PNG: Hide *plywood* and fill *wood* black.
 Click on *File -> Export -> Export As*, choose type PNG, check *Use Artboards*, and name it *wood-mask*.
 Under *Resolution*, choose something that is at least as large as your albedo (if you haven't resized the playfield scan after pasting into Illustrator, 72dpi will correspond to the original resolution).
 Set the *Background Color* to *White*.

 ## Insert Mask